Capstone courses in Environmental Studies Program

 - Seniors may concurrently enroll in senior thesis research (ENST 4998) and one capstone course.

 RESET is an interdisciplinary course that explores the incredible potential of renewable energy, energy storage, and electrification to mitigate climate change.
 Students will gain an in-depth understanding of the complex dynamics that are driving rapid deployment of renewables and present both opportunities and challenges to decarbonization in the years ahead.
-Through the lenses of business, policy, and engineering, students in RESET will learn through classroom lectures from faculty, industry professionals, and policy-makers; group discussions; field trips to solar arrays and a landfill gas power plant; and a final team project where students serve as consultants to a local government, proposing an on-site solar strategy, local policy changes to support decarbonization, and more.
+Through the lenses of business, policy, and engineering, students in RESET will learn through classroom lectures from faculty, industry professionals, and policy-makers; group discussions; field trips to solar arrays and other power facilities; and a final team project where students serve as consultants to a partner organization, evaluating the feasibility of solar projects, proposing policy changes to support decarbonization, and more.
 This course runs every fall semester.
-Learn more about RESET

 This course constitutes the technical component of an interdisciplinary environmental law clinic based at the Law School.
 Engineering and Arts & Sciences students work in interdisciplinary teams with law students, handling environmental projects for public interest, environmental or community organizations or individuals.This course runs every fall semester.
 Learn more about the IEC.